 Determine whether your medical device is under notified list or not

-Appoint an Authorized representative (in case of Foreign Entity)
+Appoint an Authorized representative (in case of a Foreign Entity)

 For a foreign business manufacturer entity, it shall be necessary to appoint an authorized business entity in India, who shall be the contact person for the inspection authorities during the process, assist in device approvals, and registrations process, and vigilance adverse event reporting.
 The Indian Authorization should hold a wholesale drug license in forms 20B& 21B.

-Fill out the applicable form for Medical device Registration
+Fill out the application form for Medical Device Registration

 Following forms along with applicable govt. fees have been provided below, which shall be required to be paid through payment challan-